krisrjensen/csc730/README.md

 ### Assignment 3: Analyzing Optigrid
 Carson Price, Kris Jensen
-Our task with assignment three is to describe the OptiGrid algorithm, analyze the Optigrid code avail- able on Github [1], in great detail.
+Our task with assignment three is to describe the OptiGrid algorithm, analyze the Optigrid code available on Github [1], in great detail.
 After analyzing the algorithm and the code, we will modify the demo example to accept a 2D dataset of 30000 points and create visualizations of the data points and cutting